PLSysSec/cse127-website/cse127-fall19/docs/pa/pa5.md

 ## Logistics and Opening Hints

-You should have already received the "email to yourself" with the dump of the dropped flash drive's contents.
+You should have already received the "email to yourself" with the dump of the dropped flash drive's contents; the email's subject is "flash drive dump".
 That should be all you need to get started - what interesting things might be here that would prove useful for your hacking activities?

 You'll eventually have to turn in a writeup describing the steps you took to achieve your goals, so you may want to keep a log as you go in order to make that easier.